acoular/acoular/README.md

 - easily extendible and well documented

 # Dependencies
-Acoular runs under Linux, Windows and MacOS, a Python 3.9, 3.8, 3.7 or 3.6 installation is needed with the Numpy, Scipy, Traits, scikit-learn, pytables, numba packages available.
+Acoular runs under Linux, Windows and MacOS, a Python 3.11, 3.10, 3.9, 3.8 or 3.7 installation is needed with the Numpy, Scipy, Traits, scikit-learn, pytables, numba packages available.
 Matplotlib is recommended, but not necessary.